Aesma-Daeva/interactive-frontend/README.md

 * Google Map Drawing is also enabled so user can draw their own route, add their own marker, highlight certain areas they want to remember and print it or take a screenshot of it.
 * The drawing controls will enable the user to add markers, draw a circle, draw a shape, draw a line, draw a rectangle and to also stop drawing.
 * The drawing will clear once the user chooses a different place.
+* There are no built-in screenshot key to press.
+The user needs to use their mobile phone's screenshot functionality to take a screenshot.

 #### Weather Features